lizmat/raku-all-modules/MARTIMM/mongo-perl6-driver/README.md

 * [ ] geoNear.
 Performs a geospatial query that returns the documents closest to a given point.
 * [ ] geoSearch.
 Performs a geospatial query that uses MongoDB\u2019s haystack index functionality.
-* [ ] geoWalk.
-An internal command to support geospatial queries.

 #### Query and Write Operation Commands